SlimRunner/python-top-level-tester/README.md

 This may or may not be recursive.
 The tester simply passes the top level item to `np.array` as shown.

 ### Test Other Forms of Output
 The tester allows to inject standard input as well as to capture standard output and standard error.
-To do this simply add approperty called `stdin`, `stdout`, and or `stderr` to the respective test.
+To do this simply add appropriately called `stdin`, `stdout`, and or `stderr` to the respective test.
 All of these **must** be strings.
-Any of them can be ommited.
+Any of them can be omitted.
 For the last two no tests are run if they are missing.

 Similarly you may also leave out the `output` key.
 However, this will not waive the test.
 The tester defaults to test if the return value is `null`.
 Keep this in mind if you are only testing the standard io.

 ### Kinds of Tests
 By using the `kind` property in the respective test you can define a custom kind of assertion for `unittest`.
-If ommited `assertEqual` is used to test the return value of the function.
+If omitted `assertEqual` is used to test the return value of the function.
 Check the full list of assertions at [Python standard library docs](https://docs.python.org/3/library/unittest.html#assert-methods).
 Only the ones with binary arity work (the ones with two parameters).

-If you include `kind` poperty the only valid format is as follows
+If you include `kind` property the only valid format is as follows
 ```json
 "kind": ["kind_for_return", "kind_for_stdout", "kind_for_stdin"]
 ```